boshtannik/embedded-nano-mesh/README.md

 ## Usage steps:
-In case, if implementations are already present for platform, you need - you just simply include those and use them into your project.
-1 - Include `platform-serial` and `platform-millis` in your project.
+In case, if implementations are already present for platform, you need - just follow three steps to use it: (Examples are for arduino nano) 1 - Include `platform-serial` and `platform-millis` in your project.
 `Cargo.toml`:
 ```